Home / Health Insurance / Articles / Diseases / Overview of Numbness in Hands: Meaning, Symptoms, Causes & Treatment

 Blood tests: Your doctor may order blood tests to check for any underlying medical conditions that could be causing your hand numbness.
 These tests may include a complete blood count (CBC) or tests to check for diabetes or vitamin deficiencies.

-Magnetic Resonance Imaging (MRI): An MRI can help identify any abnormalities in the brain or spinal cord that may be causing your hand numbness.
+Magnetic Resonance Imaging (MRI): An MRI can help identify any brain or spinal cord abnormalities that may be causing your hand numbness.
 It is a non-invasive test that uses powerful magnets and radio waves to create detailed images of your body.

-Vascular ultrasound: This test is used to examine the blood vessels in your arms and hands.
-Your doctor may order a vascular ultrasound to check for any blockages or narrowing in your blood vessels.
+Vascular ultrasound: This test examines the blood vessels in your arms and hands.
+Your doctor may order it to check for blockages or narrowing in your blood vessels.

 There are a few ways to fix numb hands, depending on the cause.
 Here are some suggestions.